think-in-universe/ibc-demo-planet/update-post.md

 	)
 ```

-We modified `TimedoutPost` in `blog/timedout_post.proto` by adding a `new` field to differentiate new post and updated post.
+We modified `TimedoutPost` in `blog/timedout_post.proto` by adding an `existingPostID` field to differentiate new post and updated post. `existingPostID` is empty if we're creating a new post, and should be the target post when updating post.

 ```diff
 message TimedoutPost {